Wavlo/Sherrylock/README.md

 ## ❓ FAQ

 1. Why not Node.JS/React/Next.JS and other shit?
-  - First answer: because I know PHP better and I don't understand this and I think this is shit.
+  - First answer: because I know PHP better, I don't understand this and I think this is shit.
 Second answer: because yes